Baggage Shipping to Canada

 Sea Freight and Container Shipping to Canada

 Instead of air freight, you could try sea freight or container shipping to move your possessions to Canada.
 Again, this option is usually used when transporting large items, like a console table or a wardrobe.
 Sea freight usually means shipping items in large containers loaded onto cargo ships.
 It can be cheaper than air freight, but you will still need to use the services of a customs agent and will need to sort out how to get your items to and from the ports, which means it could cost more than expected.
 When using container shipping to Canada your items will most likely arrive by ship at one of the major sea ports, such as Vancouver, Toronto or Prince Rupert.

 You need to find out about the current customs rules when shipping goods to Canada.
 You should be fully aware of any duty that needs to be paid and what items are permitted to be shipped to Canada, which items are restricted, and which are entirely forbidden.
 Read the section below on ‘What can I send to Canada?
 What items are restricted?’

 Holiday baggage and other time sensitive packages should not be sent on this route.
 Please see further information below.

 Information for Canadian Passport holders shipping to British Columbia

 If shipping to British Columbia we will require a copy of the consignee’s Passport.
 You will also be prompted to answer a few questions from within your Send My Bag account to generate a ‘letter of explanation’, which will inform the customs authority of your reason for shipping items into Canada.
 Send My Bag will then submit these documents to Canadian customs to request clearance.
-Once clearance is granted your bag will be released to Send My Bag for delivery to your destination address.

 Information for Non-Canadian Passport holders shipping to British Columbia